Interactions-Nexus/Nexus-Wiki/interactions/int-responsibilities.md

 - Hiring and firing team members in the arm.
 - Make sure that every new hire understands the Nexus Vision, DAO constitution and the arm internal processes before signing the contractor agreement.
 - Signing the contract agreement for new hires in the branch.
-- Represent the arm at the stratergy layer.
+- Represent the arm at the strategy layer.
-- Get the best budget alloted at the straterty layer for the brnach.
+- Get the best budget alloted at the strategy layer for the branch.
 - Make sure all group(s) carry out the facilitator(s) election in time.
 - Manage the branch sigchain.
 - Send invoice to embassy for the monthly funds.